 Three special studies were proposed as part of the development of the 2009 NAEP Reading Framework.
 Although very different in topic, they have the common goals of improving the quality of the NAEP assessment and gaining maximum information about student achievement in reading.
-One of the special studies (meaning vocabulary) can inform test development by providing information about new item types if conducted prior to the administration of the 2009 assessment.
+One of the special studies (meaning vocabulary) can inform test development by providing information about new item types.
 Other studies propose using data gained from the assessment to examine English learners' reading achievement as well as factors that have an impact on the gender gap in reading.
 Further details about the special studies, including methodology, appear in the 2009 specifications document.
 The special studies are presented here in priority order from highest to lowest.